maful/eci-rails/README.md

 - [ ] Use Tailwind CSS components by default
 - [ ] Use Sidekiq for background processing
 - [ ] Integrate Devise to ActionCable Rails
+- [ ] Setup RSpec for amazing test
+- [ ] Setup Docker out of the box

 #### Creating a new amazing app 😍